utwente-db/QuestionMark/MANUAL.md

-# Probabilistic-benchmark Manual
+# Manual

-This file contains the roadmap on how this project is to be used.
+This file contains the roadmap on how QuestionMark: The Probabilistic Benchmark is to be used.
 _Explanation is displayed in italics_.

 Note that you are allowed to make changes to this program.
 Please follow the rules as provided by the CC license.

 ## 1 - Prepare the dataset
 - In case no dataset has been prepared yet, go to